tsunami416604/azure-docs.hu-hu/articles/iot-hub/tutorial-message-enrichments.md

 # This command installs the IOT Extension for Azure CLI.
 # You only need to install this the first time.
 # You need it to create the device identity.
-az extension add --name azure-cli-iot-ext
+az extension add --name azure-iot

 # Set the values for the resource names that
 #   don't have to be globally unique.